gSchool/js-basic-training/markdown/intro_to_arrays.md

 Arrays are ordered sequences of elements which can be accessed by their indexes and which come with a wealthy selection of methods.
 Arrays (as values of the `object` type) act differently than primitive values like strings and booleans when assigned to variables, since arrays are, even when they look identical, in fact unique values, every one.

-Now that we have completed the digression into string methods, arrays, and array methods, we are ready to return to our discussion of function, now learning how to create our own custom function definitions.

 Before continuing be sure that you can:

 - Create arrays